CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 Sensitive Data services for research consist of five components:

-* Sensitive Data Connect: a user interface for storing and sharing encrypted sensitive data during the active phases of research projects (More info).
+* Sensitive Data Connect: a user interface for storing and sharing encrypted sensitive data during the active phases of research projects.
+[Service description](https://research.csc.fi/-/sd-connect).

 * Sensitive Data Desktop: a user interface that provides access to a secure virtual computer (or virtual Desktop).
 This enables secure computation and analysis of sensitive data.
 A restricted version of SD Desktop is provided for the processing registry data (secondary use of health and social data).
 The limitations are described in a separate user guide.
+[Service description](https://research.csc.fi/-/sd-desktop).

-* Sensitive Data Submit and Federated EGA (pilot phase): allow publishing of sensitive and biomedical data under controlled access.
+* Sensitive Data Submit and Federated EGA (pilot phase): allow publishing of sensitive and biomedical data under controlled access.[FEGA Service description](https://research.csc.fi/-/fega).

 * Sensitive Data Apply (pilot phase): promotes data reuse allowing data owners to manage access to published datasets via a simple user interface.